Singapore Air turns to regional cities to drive growth

 FRANKFURT/ABU DHABI Abu Dhabi-based Etihad Airways said on Thursday it had pulled out of talks with Europe's largest tour operator TUI Group to create a joint venture holiday airline.

-SINGAPORE Singapore Airlines Ltd, the world's No.2 carrier by market value, will focus on flights to smaller Asian cities as a weak global economy batters demand on long-haul routes and competition from premium airlines intensifies.
+SINGAPORE May 10 Singapore Airlines Ltd (SIA), the world's No.2 carrier by market value, will focus on flights to smaller Asian cities as a weak global economy batters demand on long-haul routes and competition from premium airlines intensifies.

 Middle Eastern carriers such as Emirates and Qatar Airways have also been grabbing a bigger share of premium passengers with high service standards, attractive deals and gleaming new planes.